Faculty & Students:

 If you’re not using Google Scholar Alert yet, Dr. Rogers encourages you to sign-up to receive them.
 You can set one up on any topic.
 She uses it to keep up-to-date with the latest research on educational gaming.
 It saves time.
 Plus, the periodic updates keep her actively reviewing articles.

-To get started, log in to Gmail, go to this link and select the Alert envelop icon.
+To get started, log in to Gmail, go to this Google Scholar link and select the Alerts envelop icon.
+It's located in the upper left-hand corner of the drop-down menu.

 Here’s an example from her inbox: